KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 **Responsinator:**
 Was employed where a devices that were'nt readily accessible.

-# Known issues or bugs:
+# Known issues or bugs
 ## Issues noted in the 'Problems' window of the terminal:
 The following issues were noted in the Problems window of the terminal: